Throat Chlamydia: Symptoms, Treatment, At Home Testing

 There has to be sex for there to be a danger of transmission.
 Oral sex and anal sex are exactly that – sex!
 If you’ve ever performed oral sex, you are at risk for this STD.
 If someone who has oral chlamydia performs oral sex on your genitals, you could be infected with chlamydia.
 You can get oral chlamydia by deep-kissing someone with the infection although it is rare.
 You won’t get it by sharing a toothbrush or drinking out of the same glass.

-Granted, with oral sex there is typically less risk involved than “traditional” intercourse, but you and your partner are still prone to infection.
+Granted, with oral sex there is typically less risk of getting a sexually transmitted disease involved than “traditional” intercourse, but you and your partner are still prone to infection.
 The problem is that most people are never properly screened.
 They wait to experience detectable symptoms before getting tested without realizing that when it comes to chlamydia there may never be identifiable symptoms.
 And if you don’t know you’re infected, you may be continually passing chlamydia to your sexual partners.
-In time, untreated chlamydia can develop harmful side effects.
+In time, untreated chlamydia in the mouth and throat can develop harmful side effects.

 What Are The Common Symptoms of Chlamydia Throat?